 Electricity, plugs, and sockets

-Please, check the label in your appliance if you can use in Mongolia.
+Please, check the label in your appliance if you can use it in Mongolia.
 If it does not, you will need a voltage converter.
 Also, bring a set of an International adapter.

-The Mongolian language is the official language of Mongolia and best-known member of the Mongolic language family.
+The Mongolian language is the official language of Mongolia and the best-known member of the Mongolic language family.
 The number of speakers across all its dialects maybe 5.7 million, including the vast majority of the residents of Mongolia and many of the Mongolian residents of the Inner Mongolia Autonomous Region.

-Other than the Travel trade professionals, tour guides, hotel front desk staffs, others do not speak English.
+Other than the Travel trade professionals, tour guides, hotel front desk staff, others do not speak English.
 So some basic knowledge of Mongolian Language will be helpful.
 Here is a resource on learning some primary Mongolian language.

 Smart Traveler Enrollment Program (STEP)

 We also suggest you enroll in the US government's SMART program to get updated about the travel conditions of the countries you are traveling to.